devnich/python-programming/README.md

 ## Selecting values

-1. Rows have positions \[i, j, ..\] and labels.
+1. Items have positions \[i, j, ..\] and labels.
 This gives us two ways to access data:

     1. Treat the DataFrame as a matrix and select values using linear